-Table 60: Control via SMS
+Table 59: Control via SMS

-- If you leave the phone number field blank, then you can restart the router using an SMS Reboot message from any phone number. - If you enter one or more phone numbers, then you can control the router using SMS messages sent only from the specified phone numbers. - If you enter the wild card character \, then you can control the router using SMS messages sent from any phone number.
+- If you leave the phone number field blank, then you can still restart the router using an SMS Reboot message from any phone number. - If you enter one or more phone numbers, then you can control the router using SMS messages sent only from the specified phone numbers. - If you enter the wild card character , then you can control the router using SMS messages sent from any phone number.

-Control SMS messages do not change the router configuration.
-For example, if the router is changed to the off line mode using an SMS message, then the router remains in this mode.
-To return the router to the on-line mode, reboot or power cycle the device.
-The behavior is the same for every SMS control message.
+Most of the control SMS messages do not change the router configuration.
+For example, if the router is changed to the off line mode using an SMS message, the router remains in this mode, but it will return back to the on-line mode after reboot.
+The only exception is set profile command that changes the configuration permanently, see the table below.